-Anti-spoofing techniques in face recognition
+Anti-spoofing techniques for liveness detection in face recognition

 Biometric face recognition technology is a key to security.
-Finding someone's photo or video on Facebook or Youtube is easy.
+Finding someone’s photo or video on Facebook or Youtube is easy.
 These images and videos can be used for ill intent.
-Face recognition-based biometric systems are vulnerable to attacks via paper photographs, screen replay or 3D face reconstruction.
+Face recognition-based biometric authentication systems are vulnerable to attacks via paper photographs, screen replay or 3D face reconstruction.
 A security system designed to prevent face spoofing is important.
 Following is an overview of presentation attacks and anti-spoofing techniques powered by Machine Learning.

 Face recognition: How it works

 Face identification and recognition is a process of comparing data received from the camera to a database of known faces and finding the match.
 See the video below for an example:

 This general face recognition process is flawed.
 What if someone uses a fake face?
 A liveness check counters this, distinguishing between a real face and a picture.

 Attacks on a face recognition system are called Presentation Attacks, or PA.
 These attacks can be sorted into the following categories:

 Of course, as technologies evolve, so do presentation attacks.